pkumod/gStore/README.md

 ####Feb 2, 2015

-We modified the RDF parser and SPARQL parser.
+We modify the RDF parser and SPARQL parser.

 Under the new RDF parser, we also redesign the encode strategy, which reduces RDF file scanning times.